 Footnotes: Schedules and Summary of Schedules, U.S. Bankruptcy Court, Case No. 12-31336.
 Dockets 20 and 21, August 21, 2012.
 Order Granting Motion to Appoint Chapter 11 Trustee, U.S. Bankruptcy Court, Case No. 12-31336.
 Docket 80, October 1, 2012.
 Transfer of Claim, U.S. Bankruptcy Court, Case No. 12-31336.
 Docket 415, December 30, 2013.
 Transfer of Claim, U.S. Bankruptcy Court, Case No. 12-31336.
 Docket 550, December 4, 2014.
 Summary Cash Receipts and Cash Disbursements for the Period of January 1, 2015 through January 31, 2015, U.S. Bankruptcy Court, Case No. 12-31336.
 Docket 576, February 2, 2015.
 Disclosure Statement and Chapter 11 Plan of Liquidation, U.S. Bankruptcy Court, Case No. 12-31336.
 Dockets 563 and 564, January 23, 2015.
 Joint Chapter 11 Plan of Reorganization, U.S. Bankruptcy Court, Case No. 12-31336.
 Docket 566, January 30, 2015.
 Joint Objection to Disclosure Statement, U.S. Bankruptcy Court, Case No. 12-31336.
 Docket 582, February 19, 2015.
 Memorandum Regarding Legal Rate of Post-Petition Interest, U.S. Bankruptcy Court, Case No. 12-31336.
 Docket 684, April 16, 2015.
 Joint Memorandum Regarding Legal Rate of Post-Petition Interest, U.S. Bankruptcy Court, Case No. 12-31336.
 Docket 689, April 16, 2015.
 Order Granting Motion for Approval of Disclosure Statement, U.S. Bankruptcy Court, Case No. 12-31336.
 Docket 582, May 7, 2015.

-Adam co-founded Pioneer, a bankruptcy trade claim investment fund, in 2009.
-Adam and the team have invested in nearly 100 bankruptcy cases.
+Adam is co-founder and portfolio manager at Pioneer, a bankruptcy trade claim investment fund.
+Over the past ten years Adam and the team have invested in more than 100 bankruptcy cases.
 In support of these investment activities, he has developed a unique expertise in analyzing all aspects of commercial bankruptcy cases.
-Adam, representing Pioneer, has served on Unsecured Creditor Committees and Plan Trust Advisory…
+Adam has served on…

 The Supreme Court Narrows the Bankruptcy Code Safe Harbor for Securities Transaction Payments